aerospike/aerospike-client-nodejs/docs/policies.md

 **This document covers the 1.x version of the Aerospike Node.js client.
-For the 2.0 client, please refer to the API documentation available at [http://www.aerospike.com/apidocs/nodejs/](http://www.aerospike.com/apidocs/nodejs/).**
+For newer client versions, please refer to the API documentation available at [http://www.aerospike.com/apidocs/nodejs/](http://www.aerospike.com/apidocs/nodejs/).**

 ----------